Newbury, Mass. First Church

 At the Congregational Library & Archives:

 This booklet contains a handwritten copy of the council minutes made in 1853.
-Also included in this booklet is a written history of the town of Newbury.
 The council was called to advise the church on changing their church governance from a Council of Elders to a more democratic system of governing through popular vote by hand of all members of the church.
 The response of the ecclesiastical council was overwhelmingly negative, claiming that such a process was against the Congregational way and promoted popery.
 Despite this, by 1683 Newbury First had no ruling elders.

 At the Phillips Library: